SableRaf/movelib/README.md

 * The magnetometer calibration is not implemented yet.
 The error message saying “Magnetometer in [MAC address of your controller] not yet calibrated.” is normal.
 * MoveManager.startTracking() can't be called in setup() because of a Processing bug.
 See this post: https://github.com/processing/processing/issues/1735.
 A temporary solution is shown in the [tracker_image](https://raw.github.com/SableRaf/movelib/master/MoveLib/examples/tracker_image/tracker_image.pde) example.
+* The camera tracking sometimes fail to start properly in some cases and the image flips like crazy.
+I'm working on it.

 ## License

 * The library is Open Source Software released under the [GNU General Public License](https://raw.github.com/SableRaf/movelib/master/reference/LICENSE.txt).
 It's developed by [Raphaël de Courville](https://vimeo.com/sableraf/).
 * The PS Move API is released under the [Simplified BSD-style license](https://raw.github.com/thp/psmoveapi/master/COPYING).
 It's developed by Thomas Perl <[m@thp.io](mailto:m@thp.io)>.

-*This README file was last updated on 2013-04-26 by Raphaël de Courville.*
+*This README file was last updated on 2013-05-04 by Raphaël de Courville.*